 Satisfactory progress requirements are monitored for ALL enrollment periods, including those for which financial aid was not received.
-A student's financial aid eligibility will be determined accordance with the number of credit hours that pertain to the current degree program.
-An appeal, which must be made in writing and accompanied by supporting documentation, may be made to the Director of Financial Aid if a student feels extraordinary circumstances have affected his/her ability to meet satisfactory progress.
-If the appeal is denied by the Director of Financial Aid and the student feels the decision of the Director to be inappropriate, the student may request to have the appeal presented before the Financial Aid Advisory Appeals Committee (FAAAC).
-The student may obtain information regarding the FAAAC from the MSU Financial Aid Office.
+A student's financial aid eligibility will be determined in accordance with the number of credit hours that pertain to the current degree program.
+A student who has not made satisfactory progress at the end of a semester will be placed on Financial Aid 'Warning'; if a student fails to make satisfactory progress by the end of a subsequent semester, the student will be placed on Financial Aid 'Suspension' and lose eligibility for future aid.
+An appeal, which must be made in writing and accompanied by supporting documentation, may be made to the Financial Aid Office Appeal Review Committee if a student believes that extraordinary circumstances have affected his/her ability to make satisfactory progress.
+If the appeal is approved by the Committee, the student will be placed on Financial Aid 'Probation' and will regain eligibility for financial aid.
+If the appeal is denied by the Committee and the student believes the decision of the Committee to be inappropriate, the student may request to have the appeal presented before the Financial Aid Advisory Appeals Committee (FAAAC).
+The student may obtain information regarding the FAAAC from the MSU-FAO.